It is my great pleasure to welcome the online visitors of CSIR-Central Glass and Ceramic Research Institute (CSIR-CGCRI), Kolkata, West Bengal, India.

 as you could see from the R&D highlights.
 We have also signed MOUs with many firms.
 The institute is also equipped with many advanced characterization

 facilities as demonstrated in the new website.
 You are welcome to contact us to know more about the R&D facilities available in the institute.

-During the last two years many dignitaries visited our institute such as Hon’ble Union Minister of Science, Technology and Earth Sciences, Dr Harsh Vardhan,
+During the last three years many dignitaries visited our institute such as Hon’ble Union Minister of Science, Technology and Earth Sciences, Dr Harsh Vardhan,

 who is also the Vice President of CSIR on February 8, 2016.
 In addition we also witnessed the visit of Members of Parliamentary Standing Committee (PSC) on

 Science & Technology, Environment and Forests, visited CSIR-CGCRI on October 21, 2016 and Dr V.K Saraswat Member, Niti Ayog on January 24, 2017.
 The institute

 has also been part of the Technology Vision 2035 document that has been released in our institute in July 2016.

 The inter-disciplinary combination of highly competent Team CSIR-CGCRI also caters to the huge and ever-growing needs of various R&D Sectors of the country in

 the areas of advanced glass, oxide and non-oxide ceramics, bio-ceramics, sensors and actuators and structural ceramics and composites.

 Our homepage gives an overview of the information about both R&D and non-R&D activities that are being carried out in CSIR-CGCRI, Kolkata, Khurja and Naroda